 If you think that you might get distracted by your phone or all the bells and whistles of a GPS watch, a low-tech interval timer could be a great option for you.

 Interval training with GPS watch

-Interval training is substantially easier with a GPS watch because you can do them either by time or distance.
+If cost is not an object, interval training is substantially easier with a GPS watch.
+Even the most basic models allows you to easily use time or distance to set your workout.
 I actually normally do a combination of both.
-The fast intervals I do based on distance—¼ mile or ½ mile typically—and the slow intervals I do based on time.
-If I ran hard for two minutes, I’ll recover for two minutes.
+The fast intervals I do based on distance—¼ mile or ½ mile, typically—and the slow intervals I do based on time.
+If I run hard for two minutes, I’ll recover for two minutes.

 You can set up distance or time intervals on your GPS watch, and the watch will track the intervals for you, beeping or vibrating after each segment is completed.
 I find this particularly helpful because you can focus on running hard and not be staring down at your watch.